hotspotty/documentation/docs/features/payment-management/pay-your-contacts.md

 ## Pay contacts individually

-Instead of paying all contacts in a commission report at the same time you have tha ability to pay your contacts one by one.
+Instead of paying all contacts in a commission report at the same time you have the ability to pay your contacts one by one.
 Start by opening up a commission report.

 ![Docs](/img/workspace/pay-seperately-1.png)